 Q: Who makes the decision about when the pools open?

 A: As a charity we are governed by a board of trustees who work with management staff to take key decisions.
 We’re informed by national guidance from Swim England, the government and the RLSS, as well as talking to industry experts and our peers.
-We know that gyms & indoor pools can start to reopen from 25 July and will work towards our reopening at the right time for us after that.

 Q: If the pools are a charity where does your funding come from?

 A: The majority of our income comes from admissions and lessons.
 Hires, schools, Faversham Swimming Club and other events make up the next largest proportion.
 We receive an annual grant from Swale Borough Council, and we also fundraise throughout the year for special projects, capital investments and new programmes of activity.
 Our opening in September has been helped by a generous cash boost by Swale Borough Council, and we are extremely grateful to them for their ongoing support.

 Q: What are you doing to secure more funding?

 A: We’re exploring any and all options for fundraising.
 We have made use of the government’s funding opportunities for staff retention and are exploring other government options.
 Our fundraiser focuses on finding new funding opportunities.
-Our public appeal has raised almost £5000 since we have been closed, which is incredible.
-We are enormously grateful for both your donations and your enthusiasm and if you have any ideas please do contact email@example.com directly.
+Our public appeal has raised over £5500 since we have been closed, which is incredible.
+We are enormously grateful for both your donations and your enthusiasm and if you have any ideas please do contact firstname.lastname@example.org directly.

 Q: How can I help?